Bing Center Clinic

 Teaching is one of Dr. Castillo's favorite activities.
 Throughout the year, he has a busy schedule of invited lectures within the US and abroad, especially Europe and Latin America.
 These teaching sessions are not only oriented to physicians, as a substantial proportion of these are directed to patients’ support groups.
 He works closely with the International WM Foundation and the Lymphoma Research Foundation to provide education to patients via in-person presentations, teleconferences and printed informational material.
 He also enjoys mentoring colleagues, fellows, residents and medical students at HMS and outside.
 His mentees have presented their research at national and international meetings and published their findings in high-impact journals.
 His is proud to see that his mentees continue doing meaningful research, and he is always happy to help with study design, statistical support or constructive criticism of protocols and manuscripts.

-Dr. Castillo is ABIM certified in hematology and oncology.
+Dr. Castillo is ABIM certified in hematology.